JacobsProjects/AutoFarm-Mod/README.md

 ## Installation

 1. Install **Fabric** and **Fabric API**.
-2. Download the mod's `.jar` file from the releases page (or clone this repo and build it yourself).
+2. Download the mod's `.jar` file from the releases page (or build it yourself).
 3. Place the `.jar` file in the `mods` folder of your Minecraft setup.
 4. Launch Minecraft with Fabric loader.